skullick/Flavour-Recommender/README.md

 # Flavour-Recommender
-Simple example using DecisionTreeClassifier with flavour dataset
+Simple implementation using DecisionTreeClassifier with flavour dataset